Using AI in Grant Applications

 Avoid entering any confidential or potentially sensitive information, including any personal details, into AI platforms.

-Amend drafted content to ensure it includes all information required and reflects your own voice.
-Beware AI masking the personality of your organisation!
+Amend drafted content to ensure it includes all information required.
+Be sure that it reflects your own ‘voice’ and the ‘personality’ of your individual organisation.

 Ultimately, the decision to use AI in your grant application is yours.
-While it can be a helpful tool, it's important to use it wisely and ethically, and take into account its greater impact on the environment.
+While it can be a helpful tool, it's important to use it wisely and ethically, and consider its impact on the environment.